 This is to say, needing to pay out of pocket for routine cleanings twice a year can be inaccessible without insurance coverage.
 But you don’t need to let price be a barrier between you and the care you need.

-If you don’t have dental coverage, that’s okay!
+If you don’t have dental coverage, that’s okay.
 There are still low-cost options for you to get into a dentist’s office without needing to take out a second mortgage on your home.

-All of those talented dentists out there had to start somewhere, and the chances are high that it was at a college or university.
+All of those talented dentists out there had to start somewhere, and chances are high that it was at a college or university.
 Dental schools allow dental students to practice their craft on real patients under the supervision of a medical professional.

 Since the students can’t get paid for this work, you usually only need to pay for the equipment and materials used.
 While there is the risk of poor care since these students are so new, bear in mind that they are monitored by professionals the entire time.
 This is a great way to get a routine cleaning without needing to break the bank.